vespCV/vespcv/README.md

     ```bash
     sudo systemctl status ssh
     ```
-  - Verify that the IP address has not changed by using an IP scanner application
+  - Verify that the IP address has not changed by using the command `hostname -I` or by running `ifconfig`.

+### Raspberry Pi Connect Issues
+- **Raspberry Pi does not reconnect after a prolonged period of inactivity with Raspberry Pi Connect**
+   - Check the Raspberry Pi's IP address using the command `hostname -I` or by running `ifconfig`.
+   - Verify its connection to Wi-Fi by using the command: `ping <IP-address>`.
+   - SSH into the Raspberry Pi using: `ssh pi@<IP-address>`.
+   - Then execute the following commands to reset the connection:

 ### GPIO Issues
 - **GPIO Test Script for Connected Hardware**: